🇺🇸 America's 250th Birthday Sale — 25% off all guides through July 5 Shop Guides

 What should I wear in Philadelphia in August?+

-How hot does Philadelphia get in August?+
+Is Philadelphia cold in August?+

-What shoes should I wear in Philadelphia in August?+
+Does it rain in Philadelphia in August?+

 What should I pack for Philadelphia in August?+